 Variable mortgage rates are not dangerous products if you have their experience and can be in a position to cope with the risks of not locking into a fixed mortgage rate.
 They can only to the people who can absorb the shock if they miss the opportunity.

-Compared to fixed mortgages, variable are less expensive, but that is about what is available in fixed term leases regarding closing.
-Experts have always held the view that variable rates are the best choice which has been observed for the last five years in the sector.
+Compared to fixed mortgages, variable is less expensive, but that is about what is available in fixed-term leases regarding the closing.
+Experts have always held the view that variable rates are the best choice, and this has been observed for the last five years in the sector.